 Licensed insurers and administrators of workers’ compensation lines are not required to apply for licensure as a TPA.

 An entity that meets the definition of a “third-party administrator” under Green Mountain Care Board Rule 8.000: Data Submission is required to register with the Green Mountain Care Board as a reporting entity to the state’s all payer claims database, known as VHCURES (Vermont Health Care Uniform Reporting and Evaluation System).
 Registration is required annually, between November 1 and December 31.
 Currently both annual registration and VHCURES reporting occurs via Onpoint Health Data, GMCB’s contractor for health care claims data collection, consolidation, and user support.

 Entities licensed in the United States to write life, annuity, health, or stop-loss coverage as an insurance company, health maintenance organization, fraternal benefit society, multiple employer welfare arrangement (MEWA), professional employer organization (PEO), or prepaid hospital or medical care plan are not required to obtain a TPA license in Vermont.

 Entities seeking licensure shall apply for an initial application for licensure to operate in Vermont and pay a non-refundable fee of $600.
 Make checks payable to Department of Financial Regulation.
 Entities renewing their license will be assessed a fee of $600 every three years following initial licensure.
 Annual reporting required by the Rule is due on July 1 of each year.

 Additional information about the Rule and the NAIC uniform application may be found at the links below:

-Annual Report requirements are due by July 1st.
+Annual Report Requirements are Due by July 1

-Please mail applications, supporting materials, and annual reporting to:
+Submit applications, supporting materials, and annual reporting by mail:

 Department of Financial Regulation